ruslanlap/CommunityPowerToysRunPlugin-QuickNotes/README.md

 - URLs in notes are automatically detected and can be opened via the context menu
 - Use `qq help` anytime to see all available commands
 - Type any command partially to see auto-suggestions (e.g., type `qq s` to see `search`, `sort`, etc.)
-- **NEW: Multi-line Markdown Notes**:
+- **IMPROVED: Multi-line Markdown Notes**:
   - Use `qq markdown` or `qq md` to open the rich editor
   - Live preview shows formatted output as you type
   - Support for headers (`# ## ###`), code blocks (` ``` `), lists (`- 1.`)
   - Press `Ctrl+Enter` to save, `Escape` to cancel
-- Format your notes with full Markdown syntax:
+- Format your notes with full Markdown syntax (now with improved code snippet support):
   - **Bold text**: Use `**text**` or `__text__`
   - *Italic text*: Use `*text*` or `_text_`
   - ==Highlighted text==: Use `==text==`